Consensys/eth-lightwallet/README.md

 * words: string defining a 12-word seed according to [BIP39][]
 * pwDerivedKey: symmetric key to encrypt the seed (Uint8Array)
 * hdPathString: optional alternate HD derivation path to use
+* salt: optional value added to password to encrypt the seed.

 ### `keystore.isDerivedKeyCorrect(pwDerivedKey)`